-- 4.1 The Parties shall, within thirty (30) days of the execution of the Agreement, create a committee for the implementation of the Agreement (the "Implementation Committee").
+- 4.1 The Parties shall, on the Effective Date, create a committee for the implementation of the Agreement (the "Implementation Committee").
 The charter of the Implementation Committee is attached as Appendix 4.1. - 4.2 The Implementation Committee shall be the preferred forum for discussion of the implementation of the Agreement. - 4.3 The Parties and the Committees shall provide all data and information necessary to ensure that the Implementation Committee is in a position to fulfill its role and responsibilities.